p4lang/open-p4studio/README.md

 Proceed by choosing one of the following options:

 + a "batch build", with a default choice of packages selected for you.
 See instructions in the next section.
+This option is recommended if you are trying out this software for the first time.
 + Or, if you wish to customize the set of packages to be installed, skip down to the section "Installation with customization of options"